 This house was a very small mid-century bungalow with previous additions that resulted in a large but chaotic layout.
-The owners wanted to convert the house to a super-efficient, and charming Craftsman-style, 6 bedroom home for their large family and work at home.
+The owners wanted to convert this SF Bay Area California house to a super-efficient, and charming Craftsman-style, 6 bedroom home for their large family and work at home.

-The existing house had too much view to the street from the living room through large corner windows, and too little entry transition, to the extent that the family did not feel comfortable using the living room much without shades drawn.
-We raised the window sills and brought the new windows in from the corner of the house, allowing plenty of light while protecting privacy and a sense of enclosure in the living room.
+After careful review of the floor plans and working with our client’s vision for the home, we decided the house had too much view to the street from the living room through large corner windows, and too little entry transition.
+After discussing with the client, we found that the family did not feel comfortable using the living room without shades drawn.
+To add more privacy, we raised the window sills and brought the new windows in from the corner of the house, allowing plenty of light while adding a sense of enclosure in the living room.
 We enlarged the front porch to create a more graceful transition from the public to private space.
 We located the front door so that the circulation from entry into the house would allow for furnishing the living room with a sitting circle that is not intruded upon by people walking through the room.

 Sight lines through the living spaces were an important consideration in the design.
 The owners wanted more intimate-feeling spaces for living room, kitchen, dining and family room, but also wanted the living spaces to feel connected and to be able to easily watch their children.
 Being able to see the children playing in the yard while getting things done inside the house was also important.
 While largely working with the existing structure, we opened walls and rearranged the use of spaces to make a series of connected living spaces with long views through them.

 A few arches echo through the house to frame spaces and soften the feeling of the rooms.
 After this transformation was complete, the owners are delighted with the character of this bungalow home.
 The remodeled house is now a contemporary Craftsman with classic materials and cool, consistent colors.

 Photography: Kurt ManleyAdd to Houzz Ideabook